jaronrayj/field-admin-puppeteer/README.md

 # field-admin-puppeteer
 **PLEASE READ ALL**

-This will run with Canvas apis and selenium to create users in Canvas, or add a login to their account and go through the field admin adding process.
+This will run with Canvas apis and puppeteer to create users in Canvas, or add a login to their account and go through the field admin adding process.
 Your Salesforce token needs to be allowed to set up field admins for this to function.

 It does require you to have push notifications turned on for Okta Verify as well, midway through it will ask you to accept that it's you trying to sign in.